-Whether in real life or in social media, there is a passionate debate going on about the one big question: Which makes more sense – buying or renting a house to live in.
-One side says "Why would I pay rent to a landlord each month instead of investing it into my own home?"; while the other side claims, "In a rented property, I have it easy – if a door hinge breaks I just call the landlord and have it fixed."
+Whether in real life or in social media, there is a passionate debate going on about the one big question: Which makes more sense – buying or renting a house on Mallorca.
+One side says, 'Why would I pay rent to a landlord each month instead of investing it into my own home?'
+While the other side claims, 'In a rented property, I have it easy – if a door hinge breaks I just call the landlord and have it fixed.'
 Valid points, both of them.

 Here are a few considerations to help you see which is the better decision for you.

 Advantages of Owning #

 - If a property is in good condition, cost of ownership can be less than renting.